BitPangea/bitpangea/themaxims/README.md

 - a substitute for The Truths;
 - a substitute for The Principles;
+- a substitute for The Codex;
+- an Atlas design specification;
 - a technical rulebook;
 - a chronology;
 - a general quotation collection;
-- a repository for temporary slogans.
+- a repository for temporary slogans;
+- a mechanism for constitutionalizing a design choice through repetition.

 Its proper role is: